esinanturan/Malcore-Free-Courses/The Journey/Windows PE Structure.md

    - **Offset**: `0x04`
    - **Description**: Contains the timestamp of the file creation or last modified time.
    - **Usage**: This can be used to analyze when a PE file was compiled or built.
-   - You can see a timestamp after compilation being retrieved from the file here: [https://m4lc.io/course/winpe/timestamp](https://m4lc.io/course/winpe/timestamp)

 ![Timestamp](../.github/winpe/header_7.png)